RATHOD-SHUBHAM/BreakingBadCast/README.md

 ## Getting Started :

-Create a react project using react create-app.\
+Create a react project using `create-react-app`.\
-Install Axios.\
+Install Axios `npm install axios`.\
-Run the application locally on local host:3000
+Run the application locally on `local host:3000`

 ## Using this repo: